Capitol View (Washington, D.C.)

 Capitol View is a neighborhood located in southeast Washington, D.C., in the United States.
 It is bounded by East Capitol Street to the north, Central Avenue SE to the southwest and south, and Southern Avenue SE to the southeast.
-Still overwhelmingly African-American, it is a thriving middle class neighborhood.
-Parts of the neighborhood became one of the city's most violent and drug-ridden areas in the 1980s and 1990s.
-The Capitol View neighborhood saw several large, poorly maintained public housing projects demolished in the 2010s.
-The government of the District of Columbia partnered with private real estate developers to construct the Capitol Gateway mixed-use development between 2000 and 2010.

 About the neighborhood

 The area that became Capitol View was largely unsettled forest and farmland into the 1930s.
 By 1938, however, a large number of one- and two-story single-family detached houses and small apartment buildings had been constructed in the area.
-The neighborhood was almost exclusively populated by African Americans.
 It was originally called DePriest Village.
 As the neighborhood coalesced, it took the name Capitol View because the United States Capitol building could be seen (albeit distantly) on its western skyline.

+The neighborhood was established by mostly Black families in the 1920s, and by the 1940 included 35% white families.
+By 1950 the white population fell to 7% and almost exclusively populated by African Americans. between 1960-2000.

+In the first few decades of the twentieth century, Capitol View established itself as a middle-class Black enclave.
+In 1960, the area was 99% Black and 95% of residents owned their homes.

+Parts of the neighborhood became one of the city's most violent and drug-ridden areas in the 1980s and 1990s.
+The Capitol View neighborhood saw several large, poorly maintained public housing projects demolished in the 2010s.
+The government of the District of Columbia partnered with private real estate developers to construct the Capitol Gateway mixed-use development between 2000 and 2010.